vhs/docker-postfix-discourse/README.md

 ## Starting

 ```
-./new-instance.sh <password>
+./start.sh <password>
 ```
 This will create an instance and run it.
 The password is for the discourse account used for pop3 access.
-If changes are made to the instance with build you will have to remove it using docker rm <containerId>